zhizhizhizhizhi/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample flashcards.
-The window size may not be optimum.
+   1. Double-click the jar file. <br>
+      Expected: Shows the GUI with a set of sample flashcards.
+The window size may not be optimal.

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### <a name="deleting_a_flashcard"></a>Deleting a Flashcard

 1. Deleting a flashcard while all flashcards are being shown

    1. Prerequisites: List all flashcards using the `list` command.
-Multiple flashcards in the list.
+Multiple flashcards in the glossary.

    1. Test case: `delete 1`<br>
-      Expected: First flashcard is deleted from the list.
+      Expected: First flashcard is deleted from the glossary.
 Details of the deleted flashcard shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No flashcard is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting a flashcard after using `find`

+   1. Prerequisites: Multiple flashcards in the glossary. `find` command is used to filter the list.

+   1. Test case: `delete 1`<br>
+      Expected: First flashcard in the **filtered** glossary is deleted.
+Filtered glossary is still shown.
+Details of the deleted flashcard shown in the status message.

+   1. Test case: `delete 0`<br>
+      Expected: No flashcard is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### <a name="sorting_flashcards"></a>Sorting Flashcards

+1. Sorting the glossary while all flashcards are being shown

+   1. Prerequisites: List all flashcards using the `list` command.
+Multiple flashcards in the list.

+   1. Test case: `sort german`<br>
+      Expected: Glossary is sorted according to alphabetical order of the German phrases.

+   1. Other sorting parameters to try: `english`, `latest`, `easytohard`, `reversegerman`, `...`<br>
+      Expected: Glossary is successfully sorted according to the parameter input.

+1. Sorting an empty glossary

+   1. Prerequisites: Glossary is empty (easily done through `clear`).

+   1. Test case: `clear` to empty the glossary, then `sort x` (where x can be any sorting parameter)
+      Expected: Error message shown in message box due to empty glossary.

+1. Sorting the glossary after using `find`

+   1. Prerequisites: Multiple flashcards in the glossary. `find` command is used to filter the list.

+   1. Test case: `sort german`<br>
+      Expected: Filtered list is sorted according to alphabetical order of the German phrases.
+Original glossary is also sorted.
+Filtered glossary still shown.

+   1. Other sorting parameters to try: `english`, `latest`, `easytohard`, `reversegerman`, `...`<br>
+      Expected: Glossary is successfully sorted according to the parameter input.
+Original glossary is also sorted.
+Filtered glossary still shown.

 ### <a name="saving_data"></a>Saving Data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+   1. To simulate a missing file, delete the glossary.json JSON file in the data folder, then launch the program.<br>

-1. _{ more test cases …​ }_
+      Expected: The program successfully launches containing the default sample data.

+   1. To simulate a corrupted glossary file, edit the glossary.json JSON file to include incorrect JSON syntax. (e.g Add a line "this is invalid" to the bottom of the file).<br>
+      Expected: The program successfully launches containing the default sample data, and the old invalid glossary.json is overwritten.